Pink (singer): Public image

 On August 21, 2018, Pink stopped her concert in Brisbane for a grieving fan.
-A girl named Leah lost her mother one month prior to the concert, and she and her family hung up signs all around the concert, saying "My name is Leah – I'm 14 years old.
+A girl named Leah lost her mother one month before the concert, and she and her family hung up signs all around the concert, saying "My name is Leah – I'm 14 years old.
 I lost my beautiful Mum last month.
 I would LOVE a hug...
 Please!"
-The signs grabbed the attention of Pink.
+The signs grabbed Pink's attention.
+On Women's Equality Day in 2019, Gillie and Marc Art unveiled a bronze sculpture of Pink as a part of Statues for Equality mission.